huangli712/ACTest/docs/src/man/param.md

 *Definition:*

 > It is an integer array that sets the number of peaks (features) that the synthetic spectral function may contain.
-For example: \texttt{lpeak = [1,2,3,4,5]}, then the ACTest toolkit can generate spectral functions with the number of peaks ranging from 1 to 5.
-This parameter is only relevant for the \texttt{acgen.jl} script.
+For example: **lpeak = [1,2,3,4,5]**, then the ACTest toolkit can generate spectral functions with the number of peaks ranging from 1 to 5.
+This parameter is only relevant for the **acgen.jl** script.

 *Type:*

-> String.
+> Array (Integer).

 *Examples:*

+> lpeak = [1,2,3,5]

 *Comment:*

 > This parameter is mandatory.